marpogiii-code/Applio/README.md

 ## Introduction

 Applio is a powerful voice conversion tool focused on simplicity, quality, and performance.
 Whether you're an artist, developer, or researcher, Applio offers a straightforward platform for high-quality voice transformations.
 Its flexible design allows for customization through plugins and configurations, catering to a wide range of projects.

-## Terms of Use and Commercial Usage

-Using Applio responsibly is essential.

-- Users must respect copyrights, intellectual property, and privacy rights.
-- Applio is intended for lawful and ethical purposes, including personal, academic, and investigative projects.
-- Commercial usage is permitted, provided users adhere to legal and ethical guidelines, secure appropriate rights and permissions, and comply with the [MIT license](./LICENSE).

-The source code and model weights in this repository are licensed under the permissive [MIT license](./LICENSE), allowing modification, redistribution, and commercial use.

-However, if you choose to use this official version of Applio (as provided in this repository, without significant modification), you must also comply with our [Terms of Use](./TERMS_OF_USE.md).
-These terms apply to our integrations, configurations, and default project behavior, and are intended to ensure responsible and ethical use without limiting their use in any way.

-For commercial use, we recommend contacting us at [support@applio.org](mailto:support@applio.org) to ensure your usage aligns with ethical standards.
-All audio generated with Applio must comply with applicable copyright laws.
-If you find Applio helpful, consider supporting its development [through a donation](https://ko-fi.com/iahispano).

-By using the official version of Applio, you accept full responsibility for complying with both the MIT license and our Terms of Use.
-Applio and its contributors are not liable for misuse.
-For full legal details, see the [Terms of Use](./TERMS_OF_USE.md).

 ## Getting Started